epursimuove/table-of-contents/README.md

 You can alter the JS file (`tableOfContents.js`) if you need your own specific behaviour:
 * If you just want to support `h2`-`h4` you can modify the constant `SUPPORTED_HEADING_LEVELS`.
 * If you want to start with another element than `body`, you can modify the constant `startItem`.
+If you, for example, have your heading elements buried in a `div` element with the `id` attribute 'myOwnContent', you can use a startItem like `$('div#myOwnContent')`.
 * If you need to see details about what is happening, you can toggle console logging via the constant `USE_LOGGING`.

 #### Stylesheet